 If you’re someone who is lucky enough to have some sort of yard — or anywhere that has the ability to grow foliage — you’ve probably had to deal with weeds.
+And you’re not the only one.
+In fact, according to the latest search data available, there are over 40,500 monthly searches for homemade weed killer, so clearly they’re not just showing up on your lawn.
 It seems like no matter how much you water and feed the flowers and plants you actually want to be there, they’ll never grow as well as those unwelcome weeds.
 Sure, you can pick the weeds through the cracks of the sidewalk and the middle of your flowerbed when they grow, but that’s time consuming.
 Also, they’ll just grow right back.
 But even though you want those pesky plants gone, you may not want to dump chemicals on them.
 The good news is that there’s a way around it: making your own weed killer.

 What is a weed?

 Actually, the term “weed” is a bit foggy.
 Merriam-Webster defines weed as a noun, meaning, “a plant that is not valued where it is growing and is usually of vigorous growth; especially one that tends to overgrow or choke out more desirable plants.”
-As a teen, my favorite flower was the daisy.
-Many people (including the boy I had a crush on) consider daisies to be “weeds.”
-We’re grown-ups now and he still occasionally reminds me of the time he bought me “weeds.”
-(Boys.
-So romantic.)
 While your neighbor’s creeping ivy hanging over your shared privacy fence may not seem like a weed to them, it does to you.
 Then there are plants like Milkweeds (an umbrella term for plants in genus Asclepias), which often look like weeds and function like weeds but often serve an especially important purpose in a garden by attracting butterflies.
 Whatever “weed” you’re currently frustrated with, there’s a solution ahead.
 Here are a few options.

 Salt and Vinegar (And Soap)